25-09-2014 — 29-09-2014

 Of course we had to try it.
 And of course they were sold out.
 Oh well.
 The regular dumplings were still great.

 We continued our walk down to The Rocks.
-The girls had combed through The Rocks website the day before and picked a few likely spots we had to visit, like Buttons, Buttons, Buttons (now closed), Alpaca Barn, Chocolarts, and, of course, Royal Copenhagen (for ice cream).
+The kids had combed through The Rocks website the day before and picked a few likely spots we had to visit, like Buttons, Buttons, Buttons (now closed), Alpaca Barn, Chocolarts, and, of course, Royal Copenhagen (for ice cream).

 A Walk ALONG Sydney Harbour Bridge